-Analog inputs on a Remote Terminal Unit are used to precisely monitor continuously variable values (like temperature, relative humidity, and fuel tank levels).
-Unlike discrete inputs, which are binary, analog inputs can tell you "how much?" rather than just "yes/no".
+Analog inputs on a Remote Terminal Unit are used to precisely monitor continuously variable values of equipment connected to it (like temperature, relative humidity, and fuel tank levels).
+Unlike discrete inputs (or digital inputs), which are binary, analog input signals can tell you "how much?" rather than just "yes/no".

-Traditionally, analog input circuits are expecting to receive either a DC voltage in the 0-5v range or a current in the 4-20mA range.
+Traditionally, analog input circuits are expecting to receive either a DC voltage in the 0 to 5 volts range or current in the 4-20mA range.
 Some analog inputs have a shunt that allows you to toggle between these 2 input modes.

 Any device that outputs data through physical voltage/current (as opposed to a protocol) can be wired into an analog input.
 There are just a few limitations.

 First, the output range of the device must fit within the input range of the RTU's analog input circuit.
 For example, imagine a temperature sensor that outputs a minimum of 0 volts (representing -40 degrees) and a maximum of 5 volts (representing 170 degrees).
 An analog input that can accept -90 to +90 volts DC easily contains the 0-5 volts DC range of the sensor output.
 You could also use that same analog input to track the voltage of a -48 VDC power supply.

 Second, the RTU's firmware must be equipped to handle the scaling pattern of the output.
 In most cases, the output is linear.
 If 0 volts represents 0% relative humidity, while 5 volts represents 100%, then 2.5 volts ("halfway") on a linear scale would represent 50% relative humidity.